koszullab/E_coli_analysis/README.md

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/recombination_vs_3C.png)

+We use a similar code to confront geometrical distances mesaured from microscopy and the ones extracted from 3D structure built with 3C contacts data: [distance_structure.py](python_codes/distance_structure.py)

 ### Directionality Index

 We computed at two different scales: at 400 kb scale (macrodomains) and 100 kb scale (CIDs).
 The computation was done on the correlation matrices (to attenutate fluctuations in the signals) as previously described.